 There is no site or organization that tracks all crimes against all churches and there is also the fact that many crimes go unreported to avoid bad publicity.
 However, if you want to get an idea of the various crimes occurring daily against churches large and small located in both rural and urban areas, just sign up for Google alerts under various topic headings, such as, church crime, church shooting, church security, etc. and set back and review the numerous responses you will receive and keep in mind that these represent only a small per cent of all the crimes that occur.
 You can also have this information sent to you daily at no cost by subscribing to Congregational Security News which collects information worldwide on church crimes.

-As it relates to safety and security, the author of this site thanks God for blessing our country and for allowing us to maintain the best team of men and women in our Military, CIA, FBI, NSA and our law enforcement agencies to protect our nation and world from terrorist activity.
+As it relates to safety and security, the author of this site thanks God for blessing our country and for allowing us to maintain the best team of men and women in our Military, CIA, FBI, NSA and other law enforcement and intelligence gathering agencies to protect our nation and world from terrorist activity.

 While there are Houses of Worship with complex security challenges requiring on-site assistance from a qualified security practitioner, having a basic understanding of the Security Risk Analysis Process will help in assessing threats, hazards and risk potential at your facility and with implementing cost effective security strategies to mitigate threats and vulnerability.
 This site is dedicated to help all Houses of Worship who cannot afford to pay a security consultant but would like to find information to help improve safety and security without any strings attached.